GenderMagProject/dc/README.md

 	- zoom_before.png (what the design looked like before it was changed; png or jpg; other image formats might also work)
 	- zoom_after.png (what the design looked like after it was changed; png or jpg; other image formats might also work)
 	- evidence.txt (what paper proves it's a good design change -- optional)
-  - short_title.txt (a succinct description of the fix, maybe 2 or 3 words)
+  - long_title.txt (a brief description of the problem / design change, about a sentence)

 3. See rubric below for more guidance